-It is rotating vane mounted on jeweled bearings drives reduction gears connected to the main dial.
-It has a limited measure of high flow greater than 300 L/min. its compact size makes it useful at the bedside.
+It is a rotating vane that is mounted on jeweled bearings that drive reduction gears connected to the main dial.
+It has a limited measurement of high-flow greater than 300 L/min.
+It’s compact size makes it useful at the patient’s bedside.

 13. What is a heated wire flow sensor?